Bordeaux travel guide

 How to get around Bordeaux?

+When deciding how to get around Bordeaux you have several excellent options.
 If you are feeling sporty and adventurous, walking the city is a great plan.
 Although renting a bike might also sound tempting.
 Since it is quite small, nothing is too far away and the land is plain so you won’t have to struggle with ups and downs.

 On the other hand, if you are planning on going on a wine journey around the vineyards, a car might be the best option.
 In addition to that, you can always rent a scooter or catch a cab that will take you around the city and allow you to enjoy more than just one cup of wine!